-From 'Desmond's', the first black sitcom first broadcast by Channel 4 in 1989, to our coverage of the World Para Athletics Championships in 2017, Channel 4 has brought previously neglected experiences and perspectives into the mainstream.
+From 'Desmond's', the first black sitcom first broadcast by Channel 4 in 1989, to our groundbreaking coverage of the Paralympic Games, Channel 4 has brought previously neglected experiences and perspectives into the mainstream.
 Today, the story continues.

 A renewed commitment to inclusion and diversity

-In 2019, Channel 4 set out new major commitments to inclusion and diversity in our own organisation, on screen and across the industry.
+Channel 4 published a new Inclusion and Diversity Strategy in 2019.
 Our vision is to build on our heritage as a trailblazer in diversity, with an emphasis on achieving greater inclusion; to be a beacon to the UK industry of what an inclusive, diverse and creative culture can look like; and to give Channel 4 a creative and competitive edge.